DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-fixing-iptables-for-passive-ftp.markdown

 layout: post
 title: Fixing iptables for passive FTP
 tags:
-- Knowledge Base
+- Knowledge base
 - Linux
-- firewall
+- Firewall
-- ftp
+- Ftp
-- iptables
+- Iptables
-- passive ftp
+- Passive ftp
 ---

 To make passive FTP work with iptables you need to enable the "ip_conntrack_ftp" module.
 This is done by editing the /etc/sysconfig/iptables-config and changing